 Linda opened her first studio in Sydney, Australia in 1994 where Vogue Australia became the first major magazine to feature her still life images.
 Today, her clients include Harper’s Bazaar, China Vogue, GQ, Marie Claire, Grazia, Women’s Health and Men’s Health magazines.

 Inspired by the Australian landscape, Linda’s photography featuring breathtaking fauna and flora caught the attention of skincare and fragrance industries.
 Combined with botanical studies, still life and the beauty genre continue to be the central theme of her works.

-Linda Rosewall is based in Italy and works in Europe and New York.
+Linda is based in Italy and travels to New York, Australia and throughout the EU.